kpedro88/vncify/README.md

 The default username is assumed to be `cmsusr`.
 This can be changed by adding the following to the above command:
 `--build-arg USERNAME=[user]`.

+If Python 2.7 is not available in the base image, browser usage of VNC will fail.
+This can be avoided by enabling a standalone Python 2.7 installation:
+`--build-arg GETPYTHON=true`.

 <details>
 <summary>More generic command:</summary>